encoredev/intellij-plugin/README.md

 This plugin allows you to run unit tests directly from within GoLand with support for debug mode and breakpoints.

+It also adds a `newapi` live template, within a Go file type `newapi` to get easy autocompletion for a new API
 <!-- Plugin description end -->

 ## Installation